troopy28/OptiX-Denoiser-for-Blender/readme.md

 </p>

 <p>
-	No more in development, since the D-Noiser addon provides the exact same functionnalities (the same executable is used in background).
-Also, Blender 2.81 has an embedded denoiser.
+	No more in development, since Blender 2.81 has multiple embedded denoisers.
 </p>